terlar/exercism-workspace/README.md

 bats *.bats
 ```

-Run the tests according to the instructions.
+Run the tests according to the instructions (or using command `exercism-test`).

 Iterate on exercise until tests pass.